How is household consumption developing?

 In January 2021, the average daily output generated by the Dutch manufacturing industry was 0.6 percent up on January 2020.
 The increase is slightly higher than in December, when output was 0.2 percent higher than one year previously.
 Read more

 How is turnover developing in wholesale?

-In Q3 2020, the sector wholesale and commission trade generated nearly 3 percent less turnover than in the same period one year previously.
-In Q2, this was still 9 percent.
-Within this sector, turnover realised by oil traders was over 38 percent lower.
-Wholesale trade in agricultural products realised the largest turnover growth (10.9 percent).
+In Q4 2020, the sector wholesale and commission trade generated 3.2 percent less turnover than in the same period one year previously.
+In Q3, this was nearly 3 percent.
+Within this sector, turnover realised by oil traders was over 42 percent lower.
+Wholesale trade in agricultural products realised the largest turnover growth (23 percent).
+Wholesale trade; turnover change